• Home

 About This Song

-Richard Rodgers and Larry Hart wrote “I Could Write a Book” in 1940 for the Broadway musical Pal Joey, where it was introduced by Gene Kelly and Leila Ernst.
+“I Could Write a Book” was written in 1940 by Richard Rodgers and Larry Hart for the Broadway musical Pal Joey, where it was introduced by Gene Kelly and Leila Ernst.
 This has always been an interesting song.
-Today it’s considered a lovely romantic number, but in the context of the musical, it’s sung as a phony love song in order to woo the innocent ingenue.
+Today, it’s considered a lovely romantic number, but in the context of the musical, it’s sung as a phony love song to woo the innocent ingenue.
 It’s been widely recorded by artists including Frank Sinatra, Rosemary Clooney, Betty Carter, Anita O’Day, and Ella Fitzgerald.

 About This Version

-Tony Bennett recorded “I Could Write a Book” in July 1973 for Tony Bennett Sings 10 Rodgers & Hart Songs, released in 1976 on Bennett’s Improv label.
-The Rodgers and Hart recordings were made with the Ruby Braff-George Barnes Quartet, which featured Braff on cornet, Barnes and Wayne Wright on guitar, and John Guiffrida on bass.
-It’s a lovely sound for these songs, even though without piano or drums.
+Tony Bennett recorded “I Could Write a Book” in July 1973 for the 1976 album Tony Bennett Sings 10 Rodgers & Hart Songs.
+For his Rodgers and Hart albums, Bennett used The Ruby Braff/George Barnes Quartet, with Braff on cornet, Barnes and Wayne Wright on guitar, and John Guiffrida on bass.
+Without piano or drums, the quartet is well-suited to the Rodgers and Hart songs.

-Filed Under: Song of the Day Tagged With: John Guiffrida, Pal Joey, Ruby Braff - George Barnes Quartet, Tony Bennett, Tony Bennett Sings 10 Rodgers & Hart Songs, Wayne Wright
+Filed Under: Song of the Day Tagged With: George Barnes, John Guiffrida, Larry Hart, Lorenz Hart, Pal Joey, Richard Rodgers, Ruby Braff, The Ruby Braff / George Barnes Quartet, Wayne Wright

 Song of the Day: Thou Swell